Laugh in the face of Blue Monday and make 2021 the year you win at happiness

 Snooze the social

 Take a look at how long you are spending glued to social media.
 Studies are suggesting that spending longer than two hours a day on social media could be having an adverse effect on your mood, with links between over-consumption of social media and higher reports of anxiety and depression.
-Limit they time you spend flicking through news feeds and pick up with your friends over a coffee instead.
+Limit the time you spend flicking through news feeds and pick up a book instead.

 Ditch the self-doubt

 Change your perspective to diminish negative feelings.
 When you are being hard on yourself, ask yourself if you would be so hard on a friend in a similar situation, or would you be kinder to them?
 More understanding?
 If the answer is yes, then lighten up a bit and be kinder to yourself, too.

 Sometimes there really is nothing better than sitting down with a hot cup of tea and taking 10 minutes out of a hectic day.
 And there is a tea blend for everyone, from the classic Miles West Country Original to a fruity Lemon and Mango blend or a fragrant Jasmine Tea.

 Get your beauty sleep

 Getting your eight hours a night in not only diminishes the bags under your eyes, it makes you feel more positive, too.
 Not getting enough zzz’s can leave you feeling sluggish and craving sugar.
 You are more likely to make rash decisions and your attention span will greatly decrease.
 Unwind with a cup of Lavender, Limeflower and Rose Tea, hit the sheets early and wake up refreshed.